MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased latency.** To create performant workloads, teams look for ways to reduce the time and resources that workloads consume to perform their tasks.

 - Many deployment models require the use of gateway routing access patterns, which can introduce latency.
-This latency draws on the performance target budget for the related flows.
+This latency draws against the performance target budget for the related flows.

 - Some cloud design patterns that support "independent change over time" approaches to support the ideals of incremental improvement can introduce latency due to the traversal of additional components.
 This latency can be introduced by gateways, messaging brokers, or anti-corruption layers.